top of page

 It is, and I cannot emphasize this strongly enough, exhausting.

-I might be too exhausted by all this to change anything myself, but I maybe I can hold the way open for the person who can.
+So for now, when I meet a developing writer, I'll choose to smile, wish them luck, and make an excuse for why I can't get into a longer answer.
+Because I might be too exhausted by all this to change anything myself, but I maybe I can hold the way open for the person who can.

 Comments